HewlettPackard/shs-libfabric/man/fi_cxi.7.md

 specific transmit flag, FI_CXI_WEAK_FENCE, may be specified on an alias EP to issue a FENCE operation to create a data ordering point for the alias.
 This is supported for one-sided operations only.

+Alias EP must be closed prior to closing the original EP.

 ## PCIe Atomics
 The CXI provider has the ability to issue a given libfabric atomic memory